 Alert Message Description End condition INTERNAL BATTERY LOW You will see this alert only when operating the unit solely off the internal backup battery.
 When its voltage has dropped below a certain threshold, you will see this alert.
 Additionally, the voltmeter will be displayed onscreen.
 When you see this alert, it is advisable that you turn the unit off by pressing the POWER button in Main Menu 1.
 The alert will disappear when you press any button; however, it is advised that you do not ignore this alert, as it appears when the unit's internal battery has very little life left.
 This alert will also go away upon the application of either the external backup battery or Master Power.
 At that point, the battery will begin charging off the external power.
-REMOTE COMPASS NOT DETECTED The EFIS-D60 is unable to communicate with the EDC-D10A.
-If you have an OAT connected to your EDC-D10A, you will lose this reading, as well.
+REMOTE COMPASS NOT DETECTED The EFIS-D6 is unable to communicate with the EDC-D10A.
 Ensure that you a) have an EDC- D10A installed and b) have verified that the wiring to the EDC-D10A is correct.
-Please see the EFIS-D60 Installation Guide for more information on verifying the installation of the EDC-D10A.
-This error also can appear if you have updated the firmware in your EFIS-D60 while the remote compass was not connected.
-If this is the case, try uploading the new firmware again with the EDC-D10A connected.
-Attempt the connection within the first few seconds of operation.
-Note that the EFIS-D60 does not have internal magnetic sensors and thus requires the EDC-D10A be connected.
-OAT SENSOR NOT DETECTED This alert appears when the EFIS has an OAT connected and then loses that connection for some reason.
-Either the EDC-D10A has become disconnected, or the OAT sensor itself has become disconnected from the EDC-D10A.
-Double-check your wiring between the EFIS-D60 and the EDC-D10A as well as that of the OAT sensor.
+Please see the EFIS-D6 Installation Guide for more information on verifying the installation of the EDC-D10A.